Boson: Composite bosons

 Composite particles (such as hadrons, nuclei, and atoms) can be bosons or fermions depending on their constituents.
-Since bosons have integer spin and fermions odd half-integer spin, any composite particle made up of an even number of fermions is a boson.
+Since bosons have integer spin and fermions half odd-integer spin, any composite particle made up of an even number of fermions is a boson (e.g., 1/2 + 1/2 + 1/2 + 1/2 = 2 for the three quarks and an electron in a hydrogen atom).